dilakaratas/MetuSchedule/README.md

 The project uses METU course catalog data.
 The raw course data is processed and cleaned before being displayed in the schedule interface.

-## Contribution

-If you are a METU student and would like to contribute, feel free to improve the project.
-If you are not, and you would like to create a similar schedule building website with your own university data, feel free to do so.